-During the seasons of surveillance of ILI and ARI, from 2010 to 2015, sentinel surveillance was conducted in all seven districts of Vojvodina.
+During the seasons of surveillance of ILI and ARI, from 2010 to 2015, sentinel surveillance has been conducted in all seven districts of Vojvodina.
 In the surveillance of ILI and ARI, only outpatients in Health Centers of Vojvodina were covered.
-In accordance with the WHO and national recommendations, the surveillance of influenza was conducted within four age groups (0-4, 5-14, 15-64, and \geq 65 years) during the 2010/11 and 2011/12 seasons.
-Since the 2012/13 influenza season, the surveillance has included five age groups (0-4, 5-14, 15-29, 30-64, and \geq 65 years).
-Between the 2010 and 2013 seasons, sentinel surveillance has been implemented in 19 municipalities with more than 30,000 inhabitants, encompassing between 5.2% and 7.1% of the total population.
-During the last two seasons (2013-2015), sentinel surveillance of influenza was extended to municipalities with less than 30,000 inhabitants and covered all of 45 municipalities of the Province (and included 135 sentinel physicians).
-Although the number of sentinel physicians during the two last seasons was the same, because we included different sentinel physicians, the observed populations were not equal (Table 1).
+In accordance with the WHO and national recommendations, the surveillance of influenza was conducted within four age groups (0-4, 5-14, 15-64 and ≥65 year) during the 2010/11 and 2011/12.
+Since the 2012/13 influenza season, the surveillance has included five age groups (0-4, 5-14, 15-29, 30-64 and ≥65 year).
+Between the 2010 and 2013 seasons, sentinel surveillance has been implemented in 19 municipalities with more than 30,000 inhabitants, encompassing between 5.2 and 7.1 percent of the total population.
+During the last two seasons (2013-2015) sentinel surveillance of influenza has been extended to the municipalities with less than 30,000 inhabitants and covered all of 45 municipalities of the province (and has included 135 sentinel physicians).
+Although the number of sentinel physicians during the two last season's was the same, because we included different sentinel physicians, the observed populations were not equal (Table 1).